For a more personalized, flexible experience when managing Slate applications, use the Portals tool to create an Application Management Page.

 - Type: Application Management (Home)

-- Label: Give your page a label, if desired.
+- Label: Give your page a label, such as "Home."

-- Page Key/Round Key filters: Add a page key if you want to limit the visibility of this page should be limited to only specific applicants.
+- Page Key/Round Key filters: Add a page key if the visibility of this page should be limited to only specific applicants.
 If all applications using this base should see this link, no page keys are needed.